Healthy homemade Reeses Peanut Butter Eggs that can be vegan, keto, and gluten free!

 - optional dash salt - I like to add it

 - 1/4 cup powdered sugar or Sugar-Free Powdered Sugar (See nutrition link below for a refined-sugar-free version)

 - 2 tbsp cocoa powder

 - 2 tbsp virgin coconut oil (for substitutions, see note below)

 - Liquid stevia to taste, or 2 tbsp pure maple syrup, honey, or agave

-- 2 additional tbsp powdered sugar, if needed
+- 2 tbsp powdered sugar or oat flour, if needed